Sh1penfire/Meld/README.md

 I want to put a catchy slogan like "Meld puts the strategy in RTS".
 But no.

 This isn't a very formal mod.
 It's a goofy experience which makes me want to chew my nails off when I lose to the damm bugs during playtesting.
-The gamelpay style has pretty much solidified during the course of its months long development time.
+The gamelpay style has pretty much solidified during the course of its months long development time, incorperating or revising elements that I personally found fun about Mindustry like the core unit.

 Meld is **currently** a unique blend of: <br />
  - Pure PVE-focused design <br />